Our Changing Coast

 • Identify the best ways our region can prepare for and respond to these changing risks.

 Coastal risks are created when coastal hazards such as flooding and erosion affect people, property, buildings, sensitive habitats, cultural sites, infrastructure, or other valued things.
 Risks can vary from place to place, even along the same coastline.
 We also expect that risks will change over time, through sea level rise and more intense storm effects under climate change.
 By understanding where risk is present, and how it might change over time, we can start to plan proactively on how to prepare and respond.
-This will help us make better decisions about where to build and what to do to protect our communities and our environment.
+This will help us make better decisions about where to build and what to do to protect our communities and our coastal environment.

 One of the most important places to start is to understand how people living in the RDN are experiencing coastal risks, what they value and want to protect along our coastlines, and any questions they might have on the topic.
 As an initial first step, we conducted a Coastal Risk Survey in the fall of 2024 for residents to share their experiences and help us better understand their perceptions, concerns and questions related to coastal risk in the RDN.
 The results will help us develop a communications and engagement approach that supports continued conversations about coastal risks in our area and helps us connect residents with the information they have told us they would like to have.